 By April 1939, Serenade with its shapes, glazes, backstamps and promotional material was complete.
 Rhead notes some dissatisfaction with this line on May 10, 1939:

 Serenade being shipped.
 Fair results in color.
 Would have like to have had more to try with regard to glazes.
 Texture and colors not good enough.
 The line was offered for the first time in trade publications on July 1939.

-Why was HLC in a hurry to marked Serenade?
+Why was HLC in a hurry to make Serenade?
 The answer lies with Taylor, Smith & Taylor's Lu-Ray Pastels which has been released a year earlier.
 Its pastel glazes were a sharp contrast form the bold Fiesta-like colors and became an instant best seller.
 Several pottery companies made similar lines soon after Lu-Ray became popular such as Deanna by Knowles and Elmhurst Pastels by W. S. George.
 They were offered at the same time as HLC's Serenade, and while Deanna had some success, Elmhurst Pastels and Serenade were poor sellers.
 Despite being produced into the early 1940s, Serenade never gained the wide spread popularity of Lu-Ray.

 Serenade was HLC's first pastel colored line.
 The matte textured pastel glazes were used with another HLC shape, Nautilus, and a special Serenade Kitchen Kraft casserole was made as a promotion for Royal Metal and M. Seller's.
 In 1948, HLC would make another attempt with pastel glazes in the form of Jubilee.
 "Shenandoah Pastels" was made by Paden City Pottery of Paden City, West Virginia.
 Some antiques dealers make the mistake as labeling it as a Homer Laughlin product.